 Shen Milsom & Wilke provided consulting services in acoustics, audiovisual and information technology infrastructure for the nineteenth Smithsonian museum and the last to be constructed on the National Mall.
 SM&W was involved with the historic museum since the project’s inception in 2008, where we assisted with the program of requirements for the facility.

-In addition to the exhibition halls, the museum will house an auditorium, a café, offices and an education center.
-Currently, the museum’s 15,000 artifacts are on exhibit at the National Museum of American History; an estimated 35,000 artifacts will be added to the collection to create permanent galleries at the new museum.
-The Smithsonian will use the museum to highlight the dark corners of American History and to promote diversity through African American culture and history.
+In addition to its exhibition halls, the museum houses the Oprah Winfrey Theater, a café, offices and an education center.
+An estimated 40,000 artifacts make up the museum’s collection, many of which were donated by everyday people.
+The Smithsonian uses the museum to highlight the “dark corners” of American History and to promote diversity through African American culture and history.

 Four architecture firms worked to create the distinct bronze “corona” design that was inspired by African-American metal work.
-It has been designed to achieve a LEED Gold certification.
+The NMAAHC was designed to achieve a LEED Gold certification.

-Read more about The National Museum of African American History and Culture in this NYTimes article
+- Featured in the New York Times: The National Museum of African American History and Culture